zonemaster/zonemaster/docs/specifications/test-zones/Nameserver-TP/nameserver11.md

 Assumptions for the scenario specifications:
 * For each scenario zone there is one name server configured.
-* Unless stated otherwise, all name servers responds as follows:
+* Unless stated otherwise, all name servers respond as follows:
   * Responds with a SOA record for the zone on query for SOA.
   * All responses are authoritative with [RCODE Name] "NoError".
   * EDNS, version 0, is included in all responses on queries with EDNS.